CompuTec/computec-docs/docs/wms/faq/faqs.md

 A proper Exception/Error is shown in the ServiceManager Log when one of the above drivers is missing.

-## Motorola MC65: problem with scanning with RDP and DataWedge
+## Motorola MC65 issue: scanning with RDP and DataWedge

 ### Example